Ask the Expert: Why is fluoride good for dental health?

 Most water naturally contains some fluoride, but usually not enough to prevent cavities.

 The U.S. Public Health Service recommends 0.7 mg/L (0.7 ppm) as the optimal concentration of fluoride in water to help prevent tooth decay.
-That’s less than one part per million or about the same as three drops of water in a 55-gallon barrel.
+That’s less than one part per million or about the same as three drops of fluoride in a 55-gallon barrel.
 If the local water contains less fluoride than this, the Public Health Service currently recommends adding enough fluoride to get to 0.7 mg/L. Fluoride at this low level is safe and effective at preventing tooth decay.

 Although communities are not required to add fluoride to their water, many do.
 More than 70% of people living in the U.S. have access to fluoridated tap water.
 In communities with fluoridated water, all members of the community regardless of income have access to cavity prevention.